dubas-pro/documentation/docs/extensions/dav/index.md

 ---
-title: Dubas DAV Integration for EspoCRM
+title: DAV for EspoCRM
 ---

+## Introduction

 DAV is an HTTP protocol that allows the use of CalDAV, CardDAV, and WebDAV.
 Our integration adds DAV features to EspoCRM, enabling functionalities such as CalDAV for synchronizing events from the calendar in EspoCRM, CardDAV for syncing contacts and leads with your phone, and WebDAV for syncing files, like documents from your computer, with EspoCRM's Documents feature.